 - Another method is tubal ligation in which an instrument blocks fallopian tubes called a laparoscope.

-- Menopause: The permanent stoppage of menstruation at about the age of 45 years is termed as menopause.
+- Menopause: The permanent stoppage of menstruation at about the age of 45 years is termed menopause.

 - The menstrual cycle is also called the ovarian cycle.

-- In the human female, ovulation starts only after puberty and occurs once in a month and midway through the menstrual cycle.
+- In the human female, ovulation starts only after puberty and occurs once a month and midway through the menstrual cycle.

 - The menstrual cycle is absent before puberty and temporarily stopped during pregnancy.